tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 The firmware binary is part of the FPGA bitstream as the initial values of the Block RAMs used to construct the `FW_ROM`.
-The `FW_ROM` start address is located at `0x0000_0000` in the CPU memory map, which is the CPU reset vector.
+The `FW_ROM` start address is located at `0x0000_0000` in the CPU memory map, which is also the CPU reset vector.

 ### Firmware state machine